rohan843/cybersecurity-notes/README.md

 1. Minimize the attack surface area.

-**Attack surface** refers to all the potential vulnerabilities that a threat actor could exploit, like attack vectors (pathways used by attackers to penetrate security defenses)
+**Attack surface** refers to all the potential vulnerabilities that a threat actor could exploit, like attack vectors (pathways used by attackers to penetrate security defenses).